rich-ramsey/li-lab-retreat/README.md

 ## Getting started

-1. Open `workshop.Rproj` in RStudio.
+1. Open `li-lab-retreat.Rproj` in RStudio.
 2. Install the required packages (see below).
 3. Open `exercises.qmd` and work through the sections.
+4. If you get stuck, open `hints.qmd` for some helpful tips.

 ## Required packages